BrokerTec, MTS to launch euro zone repo index series

-LONDON (Reuters) - ICAP’s IAP.L BrokerTec fixed income trading platform and the London Stock Exchange’s (LSE.L) bond trading unit MTS will launch a series of euro zone repo market indices in the fourth quarter, the companies said on Monday.
+LONDON, Aug 20 (Reuters) - ICAP’s BrokerTec fixed income trading platform and the London Stock Exchange’s bond trading unit MTS will launch a series of euro zone repo market indices in the fourth quarter, the companies said on Monday.

 The indices could be an alternative to the euro zone’s Eurepo index, compiled by the European Banking Federation, which also sets the Euribor rates that aim to track unsecured lending among the bloc’s banks, analysts said.